mcast/mcast.github.io/README.md

 ## Upstream Rebase Alert

 Git history will be revised, rebased or otherwise force-pushed when I feel like it.
-If you're branching for some reason 😕, <!-- emoji here -->
+If you're branching for some reason, talk first.
-talk first.

 ## Copying